Kupon-Protocol/GR12-hackathon-submission/README.md

 Please see a demo of how to use the protocol here: https://www.youtube.com/watch?v=8OXOImglljk

+### AWS

+If we get AWS credits as a reward, we'll use them for both frontend hosting and to run a dedicated node in order to provide better experience to our users when fetching Kupon data from a blockchain, or sending a transaction.

 ### Person of contact for the judges in case there are any questions

 tempe.techie@protonmail.com (Tempe Techie)